Where do you want to be in 60 years?

 I’ve thought about this question a lot, and decided that I would simply like to be retired and happily involved in my grandchildren’s lives.
 This sounds simple, right?

-Actually I’ve found that it will be, but the catch is, it will only be simple if I start preparing for retirement now, even before I start planning for age 30 or 40.
+Actually I’ve found that it will be, but the catch is, it will only be simple if I start preparing for retirement now.
 I’ve discovered that the easiest way to do this is to open up a Roth IRA (individual retirement account) and take advantage of compound interest.

 What’s an IRA?